 Our websites:

 The modern free speech-to-text tools are getting much better all the time, and it's definitely worth exploring how they work.
-Dictating with Microsoft Dictate, Google Voice or iOS Dictation is very simple - you just switch it on and talk.
+Dictating with Microsoft Dictate, Google Voice Typing or iOS Dictation is very simple - you just switch it on and talk.
 You typically just need to set it to your language and locale and off you go.

 Microsoft Dictate and Google Voice Typing do need an internet connection to work and if your connection is poor you might not get very good results.

 Maybe, it depends on what you want to do.
-We think Dragon is probably the most accurate system available; you don't need an internet connection; you can play back your dictation to check what you said when proof-reading; if you want to control the computer with your voice, Dragon Pro does that well.
+We think Dragon is probably the most accurate system available; you don't need an internet connection; you can play back your dictation to check what you said when proof-reading; if you want to control the computer with your voice, Dragon does that well.

-Speech Recognition is not magic and it requires skills across language, literacy and ICT.
+Speech Recognition is not magic and it requires skills across language, literacy and technology.
 It is not for everyone and so you might like to use Bridgette Nicholson's Evaluation for Potential Use of Speech Recognition tool to consider whether it is right for your learner.
 If you think it is worth exploring, the best way to get started with speech recognition is to try it: choose a system and follow the tutorials and other guides listed in our pages on each system.

 We strongly recommend using the procedure outlined in Speech Recognition as AT for Writing, by Daniel Cochrane and Kelly Key, which uses the following approach: